 Two unique additions to our work this fall included work we created for the Berkeley Public Library to help the community celebrate Banned Books Week in September through an interactive theatrical presentation, as well as a piece on marriage created for the UC Berkeley vs. Brigham Young University in the UC Berkeley Stadium.

 We continue to collaborate with the Joint Medical Program and the Nutrition department by providing “standardized patient” actors.
 We were the opening keynote at the National Conference on Campus Sexual Assault and Violence on February 24th, 2015.
-At the moment, we are currently creating four pieces for the UC Berkeley campus and continue to work with the Claremont Colleges for a second summer of workshops.

 Berkeley Interactive Theater is still housed within The Office of the Vice Chancellor for Equity and Inclusion and considered a public engagement and multicultural education resource of TDPS and The Office of Campus Climate and Compliance.